muhme/joomla-branches-tester/README.md

 ![Joomla Branches Software Architecture](images/joomla-branches-tester-52.svg)

-The goal is to have all used Joomla development branches (such as 4.4-dev, 5.1-dev, 5.2-dev, and 6.0-dev) available for parallel testing.
-This setup is achieved using 13 Docker containers.
-Everything is fully scripted and can be easily parameterized for maximum flexibility.
+The software architecture picture shows the simplest installation with only one Joomla 5.2 web server container plus the 9 base containers.
-You'll notice the four orange Web Server containers, each running a different Joomla version.
-These containers are based on the `joomla-*` folders, which are also available on the Docker host.
+You'll notice the one orange Joomla 5.2 Web Server container, based on the `joomla-52` folder, which is available inside and outside Docker.

-:point_right: The version numbers referenced are current as of early August 2024.
-              Since used branches are subject to frequent changes, the latest version numbers are always be retrieved directly from the `joomla-cms` repository.
-              As of late August 2024, an additional version, `5.3-dev`, has been introduced.

 On the right, you can see the three blue containers running the databases: MySQL, MariaDB, and PostgreSQL.
 To inspect the databases, two additional blue containers are included: phpMyAdmin (for MySQL and MariaDB) and pgAdmin (for PostgreSQL).
-A green Docker container runs Cypress based Joomla System Tests, either with a GUI or in headless mode.
+A green Docker container runs Cypress-based Joomla System Tests, either with a GUI or in headless mode.
 The green noVNC container enables real-time viewing of automated Cypress System Tests.
 If you need to investigate a failed test spec, you can easily switch to running Cypress with the interactive GUI.

 The red mail relay container triplicates all emails sent during manual Joomla tests or System Tests.
 The second red mail catcher container makes these emails accessible via a web application for easy review.

-The `/scripts` folder contains all the necessary scripts as well as configuration files.
-Ensure that your current working directory is always the `joomla-branches-tester` directory.

 On the Docker Host system (left side), your red web browser is running.
 On macOS and Ubuntu, the native Cypress GUI is displayed in green.

+Everything is fully scripted and can be easily parameterised for maximum flexibility.
+The `/scripts` folder serves as the source of JBT functionality.
+Ensure that your current working directory is always the `joomla-branches-tester` directory.

 :point_right: For the complete list of all scripts see [scripts/README.md](scripts/README.md).

 :fairy: *"The scripts have a sprinkle of hacks and just a touch of magic to keep things fluffy.
         For those with a taste for the finer details, the comments are a gourmet treat."*

+By default (without specifying a Joomla version number) `scripts/create` uses all **used** Joomla development branches.
+**Used** Joomla development branches refer to the GitHub [joomla-cms](https://github.com/joomla/joomla-cms) repository, including default, active, and stale branches.
+At the beginning of November 2024, these are `4.4-dev`, `5.1-dev`, `5.2-dev`, `5.3-dev`, and `6.0-dev`.

+:point_right: Since **used** branches are subject to frequent changes,
+              the latest version numbers are always be retrieved directly from the `joomla-cms` repository.

 <details>
-  <summary>As of early October 2024, there are currently 14 Docker containers providing the functionality.</summary>
+  <summary>See the detailed list of Docker containers.</summary>

 ---